-It's already December.
-The end of the year came quick.
+It's already in December.
+The end of the year came quickly.
 In 2018 I was fortunate to speak at a few events regarding team culture and how we all have a part to play in our team's overall culture.
 It not ONLY the Leaders responsibility.

 What value did you bring to your work, to your team?

 Did you push yourself to reach beyond your job description?